shreejadhav10/mlkit/README.md

 - [Add Firebase to your Android Project](https://firebase.google.com/docs/android/setup).
 - Then add the firebase ML Kit dependency Com.google.firebase:firebase-ml-vision:16.0.0
-- Add meta tab in the manifeast for the
+- Add meta tab in the manifeast to download the dependency at the time fo installation

 ```Java
 <application>